 With the form and function of traditional halogen MR16 lamps, MR16 LED replacement bulbs are a lightweight option, providing up to 85% savings on energy costs.
 Energy efficient and long life mean fewer lamp replacements versus halogen MR16 lamps.
 LED MR16 lamps can provide the same lumens and create far less heat than an incandescent or 50 Watt halogen lamp.

-LED PAR lamps are designed to replicate the shape and light output of halogen PAR lamps, but offer up to 80% in energy savings.
+LED PAR lamps are designed to replicate the shape and light output of traditional halogen PAR lamps, but offer up to 80% in energy savings.
 Energy efficiency and long life mean fewer lamp replacements versus standard incandescent and halogen bulbs.

 A lumen is a unit of measure for the brightness of light.
 For example, a candle provides around 12 lumens.
 A 60 Watt incandescent lamp provides about 800 lumens.
 An incandescent bulb can draw up to five times as many watts for the same number of lumens in an LED replacement.